MicrosoftDocs/memdocs/sccm/apps/deploy-use/create-deploy-scripts.md

 - Monitor script execution and view reporting results from script output.

 >[!WARNING]
 >Given the power of scripts, we remind you to be intentional and careful with their usage.
 We have built in additional safeguards to assist you; segregated roles and scopes.
 Be sure to validate the accuracy of scripts before running them and confirm they are from a trusted source, to prevent unintended script execution.
 Be mindful of extended characters or other obfuscation and educate yourself about securing scripts.
+[Learn more about PowerShell script security](/sccm/apps/deploy-use/learn-script-security)

 ## Prerequisites